 Nominees do not have to work in leadership roles, or roles that specify participation in quality improvement activities.
 We believe everyone can play a role in improving the quality of care, regardless of their position or leadership responsibilities!

-This award is named in honour of Doug Cochrane’s contribution as founding Chair of the BC Patient Safety & Quality Council.
+This award is named in honour of Doug Cochrane’s contribution as founding Chair of the BC Patient Safety & Quality Council, now Health Quality BC.
 Doug is a longtime leader in improving quality and safety, having chaired the BC Patient Safety Task Force from its inception in 2003 to the creation of the Council in 2008.
 He also served as the Provincial Patient Safety & Quality Officer from 2008 to 2019.
 He has also chaired the BC Patient Safety & Learning System and the Canadian Patient Safety Institute, and he is currently the Board Chair of Interior Health.